In this chapter, you will learn about:

 Because people live in a world of scarcity, they cannot have all the time, money, possessions, and experiences they wish.
 Neither can society.

 This chapter will continue our discussion of scarcity and the economic way of thinking by first introducing three critical concepts: opportunity cost, marginal decision making, and diminishing returns.
-Later, it will consider whether the economic way of thinking accurately describes either how choices are made or how they should be made.
+Later, it will consider whether the economic way of thinking accurately describes either how we make choices and how we should make them.